Postdoc Geneva Hutchinson uses art as an entry point to conversations about justice

 Students at the Boys & Girls Clubs of St. Joseph County paint posters for Foundry Field.

-She said her involvement with the Center for Social Concerns, first as a Graduate Justice Fellow when she was an MFA student and now as a postdoctoral fellow, has been beneficial because the Center takes an interdisciplinary approach to justice education and research.
+She said her involvement with the Institute for Social Concerns, first as a Graduate Justice Fellow when she was an MFA student and now as a postdoctoral fellow, has been beneficial because the Center takes an interdisciplinary approach to justice education and research.

 “The Center has been awesome because it’s given me a space with faculty and other graduate students and postdocs who are in totally different areas,” she said.
 “I get to talk with them about what I’m working on and researching, and affirm that it makes sense.”